 Many patients with ALS are able to self-evaluate their driving, and restrict their own driving to safer modes, such as driving only during the day or driving on less busy routes.
 They are willing to give up the car keys when they feel that their abilities are being compromised.
 However, the evaluation of a caregiver can hold much more weight when it comes to restricting the driving abilities of an ALS patient.

 If your loved one has been diagnosed with ALS, do not depend on him to self- monitor driving abilities.
 Instead, arrange to have that difficult conversation about restricted driving privileges, sooner rather than later.
 Make alternative arrangements for transportation for the person.
 It’s important to do this to ensure that the person continues to remain independent and mobile, even in the absence of independent driving abilities.
 Failure to do so could cause stress and exacerbation of symptoms due to the inability to drive.

-The Atlanta car accident attorneys at the Katz Law Firm represent persons who have been injured in a car accident in the metro Atlanta region and across Georgia.
-Talk to an Atlanta car accident attorney at the Katz Law Firm, and determine whether you have legal grounds for a claim for compensation.
+The Atlanta car accident attorneys at the Katz Personal Injury Lawyers represent persons who have been injured in a car accident in the metro Atlanta region and across Georgia.
+Talk to an Atlanta car accident attorney at the Katz Personal Injury Lawyers, and determine whether you have legal grounds for a claim for compensation.
 You may be eligible for damages that include medical costs including hospitalization, medication fees and therapy, lost wages, diminished earning capacity and other types of compensation.